-What is a Professional Employer Organization (PEO) in Jordan?
+What is a Professional Employer Organization (PEO) in Iraq?

 A professional employer organisation (PEO) is an outsourcing firm that provides services to small and medium-sized businesses.
 Typically, the PEO offering may include human resource consulting, safety and risk mitigation services, payroll processing, employer payroll tax filing, workers’ compensation insurance, health benefits, employers’ practice and liability insurance, regulatory compliance assistance, workforce management technology, and training and development.
 The PEO enters into a contractual co-employment agreement with its clientele.
 Through co-employment, the PEO becomes the employer of record(EoR).
 As the legal employer, the PEO is responsible for withholding proper taxes, paying unemployment insurance taxes and providing workers’ compensation coverage.

-Will partnering with a PEO in Jordan mean losing control of my business?
+Will partnering with a PEO in Iraq mean losing control of my business?

 You will not lose control when you partner with a PEO.
 Instead, you will be given the freedom to act as you wish.
 PEOs simply cut through the confusion and simplify the process.
 You can have as little or as much control over the elements of your business as you wish.
 If you don’t want to perform the unpleasant task of letting an employee go, you don’t have to, the PEO can handle it.
 If you don’t want to make decisions about employee retention programs, no problem.
 However, if you do, you can.
 Simply put, PEO’s simply make your business stronger, safer and simpler, and more efficient.